Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 I’ve made two versions of the video.
 The first is a .webm

 version.
-Shutter Encoder will allow you to preserve the alpha channel when you’re creating your webm.
-Let’s review the options I used.
+Shutter Encoder allows you to preserve the alpha channel when you create your webm.
+Let's review the options I used.

 Now click the Start function button and generate your .webm